The Best Ways to Book Qatar Qsuites with Points & Miles

 barclays aviator card art

-Click Here to apply for the AAdvantage Aviator Red World Elite Mastercard (this is not an affiliate link).
+Learn more about the AAdvantage Aviator Red World Elite Mastercard (this is a personal referral link.

-That means you can also apply for the Citi® / AAdvantage® Platinum Select® World Elite Mastercard, which is currently offering 50,000 AAdvantage Miles after spending $2,500 within the first three months.
-The card’s $99 annual fee is waived in the first year.
+But what makes American Airlines unique is the fact that they have co-branded credit card relationships with two banks: Barclays as well as Citi.
+That means you can also apply for the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, which is currently offering 75,000 AAdvantage Miles after spending $3,500 within the first four months.
+The card’s $99 annual fee is also waived in the first year.

-Click Here to learn more about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.
+Learn more about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

-This is significant because you can earn the welcome offer bonus on each card, netting you at least 110,000 American Airlines miles and spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership.
-And that’s more than enough to get you a one-way Qsuites flight anywhere Qatar flies them.
+This is significant because you can earn the welcome offer bonus on each card, netting you at least 100,000 American Airlines miles.
+And that’s almost enough to get you a one-way flight in Qsuites anywhere Qatar flies them.

-Read More: How You Can Quickly Earn 110K American Airlines Miles (And Why You Should)
+Read more: How You Can Quickly Earn American Airlines Miles (And Why You Should)

 Transfer Points from Bilt Rewards